 Many eyeliners, including ones with a kohl or cream formula, aren’t waterproof.
 While these are great if you want a liner that can easily be applied and blended for an intentionally smudged eyeliner look, they aren’t ideal if you want to make your precisely applied eyeliner stay in place throughout the day and night.
-This is especially true if you’re applying eyeliner to your waterline.

-Based on reason number three you likely knew that we were getting here, and for good reason.
 Setting your makeup with a setting spray is super important when it comes to keeping not just your eyeliner, but all of your makeup, in place and lasting throughout the day.

 Your eye shape can also affect how your eyeliner wears.
 If you have hooded eyes, for example, there’s a chance that your eyeliner is smudging because you aren’t applying it in a way that steers clear of your extra layer of skin.

-We get it—following tutorials from beauty influencers and professional makeup artists is a fun pastime.
-But keep in mind that they’re pros who create beauty looks all the time.
 Getting perfectly straight eyeliner of the right size takes practice.
 If you’re trying to go across in one swoop every time, you can easily end up with crooked and smeared eyeliner.

-Start with small dashes first, then go back and fill in the spaces to connect them.
+How to Fix It: Start with small dashes first, then go back and fill in the spaces to connect them.
 Eventually you’ll have one line and you can go back over it if you want it darker or thicker.
 This might seem like it takes longer at first, but it beats smudging your liner all over your upper eyelid or under-eye area and needing to start your entire look from scratch.